vladvdovin27/NewFontApp/README.md

 # Font App
-App for determine fonts on image
+App for determine fonts on image(Test version)

 ## Algorithms
 - First algorithm is a cosine distance of vectors.
 Every image from database stored as a vector stored as a vector obtained using an encoder from the library img2vec-pytorch.
 If necessary, they are restored from vectors using a decoder